sapegin/washingcode-book/manuscript/book.md

 We were able to separate all low level code and hide it in another module.

 It may seem like I prefer small functions, or even very small functions, but that’s not the case.
 The main reason to extract code into separate functions here is a violation of the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 The original function had too many responsibilities: getting special offers, generating cache keys, reading data from cache, storing data in cache.
-All of them with two branches for our two brands.
+Each with two branches for our two brands.

 ### Tables or maps